Dept. of Geography & Environmental Sciences

-I am currently Professor of Palaeoecology in the Department of Geography & Environmental Sciences and Departmental Lead of the Cold and Palaeoenvironment Research Group (CAPE).
+I am currently Professor of Palaeoecology and Palaeoclimatology in the Department of Geography & Environmental Sciences and Departmental Lead of the Cold and Palaeoenvironment Research Group (CAPE).
 Prior to joining Northumbria University, I worked at the British Antarctic Survey, Cambridge, UK (2005-2010), the Leibniz Centre for Tropical Marine Research (ZMT) in Bremen, Germany (2003-2005) and the Institute for Archaeology & Archaeobotany, University of Frankfurt, Germany (1998-2002), where I received my PhD degree on the vegetation and climate history of the West African savanna.

 My research focuses on the reconstruction of Earth’s past environments.
 I am particularly interested in the palaeoclimatology and palaeoecology of tropical and Polar Regions.
 My research includes:

 Antarctic and Arctic climate and vegetation change.
 The polar regions play a key role in our understanding of environmental change in a warmer-than-present world.
 I am reconstructing Antarctic land-ocean interactions before the onset of glaciation and during past warm periods in order to understand the forcing and feedback mechanisms controlling polar glaciation throughout the past Greenhouse to Icehouse transition.